TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 7/Hebrews 7.27.md

 ---

-who needeth not daily, like those high priests, to offer up sacrifices, first for his own sins, and then for the [sins] of the people: for this he did once for all, when he offered up himself.
+who doesn't need, like those high priests, to offer up sacrifices daily, first for his own sins, and then for the sins of the people.
+For he did this once for all, when he offered up himself.